H1sok444/H1sok444/README.md

 ##

 ```
-"It's be better to be a Warrior in a garden than being a Gardener in a War"
+"Better to be a Warrior in a garden than being a Gardener in a War"
 ```

 ## Certifications